turingschool/front-end-curriculum/lessons/react-in-theory.md

 Once you've added what's missing, kick off Webpack with `npm run build` so it can put itself together.

-Notice that we should now `main.bundle.js` in our root directory (and an `index.html` file if you created one).
+Notice that we should now have `main.bundle.js` in our root directory (and an `index.html` file if you created one).

 Run `npm start` and visit `localhost:8080` to make sure that everything is wired up and we see our `console.log` message.